InserirAquiNome/crypto/full_node.md

 ## Notes

 In this article I made reference to [bitcoin](https://bitcoin.org/bitcoin.pdf) whitepaper created by Satoshi.
 But the whitepaper of bitcoin is not a gospel and bitcoin is not a religion, and also that's why it's important you run a full node.
 Because sometime along the way we may need to change something that is not or is against some idea in the whitepaper.
-The only way to do that is you and only can support that change in running a full node!
+The only way to do that is you and only can support that change, running your own full node!

 Always remember that bitcoin is a voting system and it's first application was finance.
 You vote with your node on your computer, phone, tablet, etc... and even with a [SoC](https://en.wikipedia.org/wiki/System_on_a_chip) computer.